Abdullah-onGit/AngularKombat/README.md

-This a Game based web application inspired by Mortal Kombat mobile game.
+This project is a Game based web application inspired by Mortal Kombat mobile game.

 # AngularKombat